rahulljainn/fruits-menu/README.md

 # fruits-menu
 Created with CodeSandbox
-this helps you to find fruits availabel in the menu
+this helps you to find fruits availabel in the menu.
+ It is made using CSS,HTML and JAVAscript.